nsbradford/ai-devtool-leaderboard/README.md

-# AI DevTool Leaderboard
+# AI DevTool Adoption Tracker

-A real-time leaderboard tracking the adoption of AI code review tools across open-source GitHub repositories.
-This project analyzes GitHub Archive data to show which AI tools are being used most frequently for code reviews.
+A dashboard tracking the adoption of AI code review tools across open-source GitHub repositories.

-## What it shows

-The leaderboard displays:

-- **Usage trends**: Interactive charts showing AI tool adoption over time
-- **Current rankings**: Real-time rankings of tools by repository count
-- **Tool filtering**: Select specific tools to compare their adoption patterns
-- **Date range selection**: View historical data from July 2023 onwards
+Currently indexes Code Review bots, indexing for code generation bots is coming soon.

+The data pipeline runs daily for the previous day, and has been backfilled from July 2023 onwards.

 ## How it works

-1. **Data Collection**: The system processes [GitHub Archive](https://www.gharchive.org/) data daily, analyzing pull request review events to identify AI bot activity
-2. **Bot Detection**: AI code review bots are identified by their GitHub account patterns (e.g., `coderabbitai[bot]`, `ellipsis-dev[bot]`)
-3. **Aggregation**: Data is aggregated into 7-day rolling windows to show repository counts where each AI tool was active
-4. **Visualization**: The frontend displays interactive charts and rankings using the processed data

-The data pipeline runs daily and covers activity from July 2023 onwards, providing insights into the growing adoption of AI-powered code review tools in the open-source ecosystem.
+- Data source: [GH Archive](https://www.gharchive.org/)'s BigQuery dataset
+- Cron job: uses [Trigger.dev](https://trigger.dev/) every day at 5am UTC to process the previous day's data archive (which is usually uploaded a few minutes after midnight UTC)
+- Storage: [Neon](https://neon.com/) serverless postgres to store intermediate data and materialized views for window aggregates.
+- Frontend: NextJS, Tailwind
+- Hosting: Vercel

 ## Local development